lmolkova/semantic-conventions/docs/registry/attributes/error.md

 ## Error Attributes

-This document defines the shared attributes used to report an error.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="error-message" href="#error-message">`error.message`</a> | string | A message providing more detail about an error in human-readable form.
 [1] | `Unexpected input type: string`; `The user has exceeded their storage quota` | ![Development](https://img.shields.io/badge/-development-blue) |